Your questions may already have answers. Explore our frequently asked questions to learn more about our work on this subject.

 The provincial government pays for police services by the RCMP in some communities.
 As such, the province has some say in high-level policing priorities that do not conflict with federal rules.
 Day-to-day operations and how the RCMP conducts its work are however, up to the RCMP.

 These operational decisions include staffing levels, recruitment, and retention of employees.
-Transfers of members out of Alberta and open vacancies in detachments are areas of concern for the provincial government.

 Some municipalities say they’re happy with the status quo.
 Why can’t we just improve the RCMP rather than build a new provincial police?

 The RCMP falls under federal jurisdiction.
 That means the province of Alberta does not have the authority to make changes or decisions on our own.

 The federal government and RCMP make their decisions with all of Canada in mind.
 An Alberta provincial police would be able to make decisions based on the unique public safety needs of Alberta's communities.
 The authority to make these type of decisions would also stay within the province.

 How would this affect First Nation communities in Alberta?

 The Government of Alberta supports the expansion of self-administered First Nations policing for First Nations who choose this option.